fieldtrip/website/tutorial/eventrelatedstatistics.md

 This tutorial showed you how to perform parametric and non-parametric statistics in FieldTrip, as well as the the equivalent t-test and Bonferroni correction with MATLAB functions.
 Furthermore, it demonstrated how to plot the channels that contribute to a significant difference.

-After this gentle introduction in statistics with FieldTrip, you can continue with the [cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) and the [cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.
+After this gentle introduction in statistics with FieldTrip, you can continue with the [Cluster-based permutation tests on event-related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.
 These give a more detailed description of non-parametric statistical testing with a cluster-based approach.

-If you would like to read more about issues related to statistical analysis, you can read the following FAQs as well:
+If you would like to read more about statistical analysis, you can look at the following FAQs:

 - [Why should I use the cfg.correcttail option when using statistics_montecarlo?](/faq/why_should_i_use_the_cfg.correcttail_option_when_using_statistics_montecarlo)
 - [What is the idea behind statistical inference at the second-level?](/faq/what_is_the_idea_behind_statistical_inference_at_the_second-level)